beeper/bridge-manager/README.md

    registration file.
    * `<address>` should be a publicly reachable https address where the Beeper server will push new events.
-     * Some bridges may support our custom websocket event API, in which case the address parameter can be omitted.
    * `<name>` is a short name for the bridge (a-z, 0-9, -).
 The name should start with `sh-`.
 The bridge user ID namespace will be `@<name>_.+:beeper.local` and the bridge bot will be `@<name>bot:beeper.local`.